Shardj/ccrawler/readme.md

 New \_\_builtins\_\_ function added in launcher.py to allow for easy module imports from anywhere in the project to anywhere else.
 However its usage isn't ideal, a viable alternative would be helpful

-TODO follow redirects, TODO handle items in database instead of in object
+TODO handle items in database instead of in object TODO wrapper, indexing, navigation